unityfire/alexa-ha/README.md

 Note that due to the Amazon Echo/Alexa architecture it is NOT possible to keep everything on your local network - the voice processing must be conducted in the cloud, and you are currently required to setup port forwarding on your firewall to allow AWS access to an internally hosted application.
 The AWS ASK service then issues commands to your HA controller through your public facing endpoint.

-Currently you cannot simply install Alexa-HA through the Alexa App store, rather its required to setup your own Skill through the [Amazon Developer Portal].
-We are exploring publishing this as an official Amazon Echo app.
+Currently you cannot simply install Alexa HA through the Alexa App store, rather its currently required to setup your own Skill through the [Amazon Developer Portal].
+We are publishing this as an official Alexa App in due time.
 In some ways self-hosting is advantageous as you can better customize the skill to your homes layout, desired scenes, and controllable devices.
 You can also personalize the skill 'Invocation Name'.
-To get started with configuring your own Alexa-HA skill, see:
+To get started with configuring your own Alexa HA skill, see:
  * [Getting started with Alexa Skills Kit]
  * [INSTALL-QUICKSTART.md]
  * [INSTALL.md]

-### PLANNED ENHANCEMENTS
-- Intelligent re-prompting and interactions (i.e. 'which room did you mean?')
-- Timer support (i.e. 'turn off my bedroom lights in 30 minutes)
-- New intent for locating family members, using MQTT and OwnTracks (i.e. 'Where is Julie?')
-- [AWS Lambda] support - eliminating the complexities of provisioning servers/services/SSL certificates/etc
-- HA 'switch' to turn the Echo request handling ON/OFF (i.e. when the house is in 'away mode', disable Echo request handling altogether)
-- Automatic device discovery
-- Possibly publish an official Alexa App and Alexa-HA Web Portal for managing credentials, configuring the item/room mappings, and setting up your HA server access info
-- Multi-lingual support (once its officially supported by Amazon Echo)

-### CONTRIBUTORS
-Want to help with development?
-Excellent!
-Fork the project on GitHub and submit Pull Requests against 'develop', or work with us to create your own 'feature/*' branch.

-Don't have an Amazon Echo or your Home Automation setup yet?
-It is possible to test, experiment and further develop Skills using [EchoSim] and [OpenHAB] running in demo mode. (which needs tested!)

-You can also contribute by thinking up new ways to interact with your home in general through voice commands.
-We are very interested in expanding this project to make it as easy and intuitive for anyone to use.
-Please create tickets in our github issue tracker for any desired features, and include a description of the use case...

-### DONATIONS
-Countless hours have been put into development and improvement of this open source project so far.
-We need your support!
-Any and all donations via [PayPal] are very much appreciated.
-Donations will be used to fund further development and add support for additional HA controllers/products.

-### TODOS
- - Write unit tests
- - Improve error handling/logging
- - Rethink and expand the ASK 'slots' and 'utterances'

 ### VERSION HISTORY
+* 0.1.7 (04/01/2016) - Added support for volume controls, minor bug fixes, documentation fixes & refinements
 * 0.1.6 (03/09/2016) - Log audit trails, added 'password' as an endpoint URL parameter, stub settings for controlling locks & roller shutters, stub settings for checking outdoor Temp/Humidity
 * 0.1.5 (03/07/2016) - Interaction Model expansion, validation/error handling improvements, documentation refinements, and new ability to 'GetMode'
 * 0.1.0 (02/29/2016) - Initial public release!
+*
 ### LICENSE
 ----